Healthy Oceans Healthy Minds events at Carnfunnock bay, The Gobbins, Ballygally beach and Browns Bay

-Healthy Oceans Healthy Minds: events at Carnfunnock bay, The Gobbins, Ballygally beach and Browns Bay
+Healthy Oceans Healthy Minds: events in Larne area including Carnfunnock bay, The Gobbins, Ballygally beach and Browns Bay

 The programme of activities includes the Gobbins Coastal Walk on Saturday, August 9 (11am-3pm), along with ‘Beach Babbies’ at Ballygally beach on Wednesday, August 6 (2-4pm) and Browns Bay on Wednesday, August 29 (2-4pm).